Exit Stage Right

 Nothing went wrong at all.

-1 Discount Brokerage Firm from SmartMoney in August 2005.
+First, the product that was built was best in class.
+Even at the end we won #1 Discount Brokerage Firm from SmartMoney in August 2005.
 You know what else was built, a great customer service team that not only spanned the actual client services team, but also permeated through marketing, product, trading, compliance, legal, and operations.
 Finally, it had an unbelievably great team of people, people that I will truly miss who really tried to make a difference.

 In the end, why do you go to work each day for a corporation?
 Is it to change the world for the better?
 How about, promote a product you are very proud of?
 How about just something simple as, I need to do something and I may as well get paid.